 Other leadership styles that have been identified are telling, selling, persuading, and participating.
 Each of these styles is appropriate depending on whether the employee is new or experienced, and whether there is ample time or urgency in completing the task.
 Sometimes, the manager is required to use different leadership styles for different people under differing circumstances.
 Want to determine your leadership style?
 Take our AMA skills assessment to find out.

-The Reward system.
-Every organization is characterized by a particular type of reward structure, often differing from person to person and from department to department.
+Every work environment is characterized by a reward structure, often differing from employee to employee and from department to department.

 As author Michael LeBoeuf says in his book, The Greatest Management Principle in the World, “What gets rewarded gets done.”
-If you want more of something in an organization, simply increase greater rewards for that behavior.
-If you want less of an activity in an organization, simply reduce the rewards, or increase the punishment or disapproval for that behavior.
+If you want more of something in a company, simply offer greater rewards for that behavior.
+If you want less of an activity in the workplace, simply pull back on the rewards or increase the punishment or disapproval for that behavior.
 People respond to incentives.

-It is quite common for companies to identify their most profitable products and services, and then increase the percentage of commission that salespeople will receive for selling those specific products and services, while maintaining lower commissions for less profitable items.
-Salespeople, and managers for that matter, respond very quickly to increased or decreased financial rewards for specific behaviors or for achieving specific goals.
+It is quite common for companies to identify their most profitable products and services, and then increase the percentage of employee commission for selling those specific products and services, while maintaining lower commissions for less profitable items.
+Employees, and managers for that matter, respond very quickly to increased or decreased financial incentives for specific behaviors or for achieving specific goals.

-Organizational climate.
-Is your company a “great place to work”?
+Is your company a “wonderful place to work”?
 The organizational climate is deliberately created and maintained by management.
 It largely consists of the way that people treat each other up and down the line.
 It starts at the top, with leaders who inspire and set the tone for the rest of the organization.
+These leaders have a significant influence in the overall company culture.

 When Thomas J. Watson, Sr., started IBM, he laid out the three core values of the company.
 These values—excellent products and services, excellent customer service, and respect for the individual—would determine the future of IBM, eventually making it the biggest and most respected computer company in the world.

-The principle of “respect for the individual” was adamantly enforced at every level of the organization, both nationally and internationally.
-You could make almost any mistake at all at IBM, except one.
-You could not disrespect, demean, or insult another person, either inside or outside of the organization.
+The principle of “respect for the individual” was adamantly enforced at every level of the business, both nationally and internationally.
+You had free roam to make mistakes at IBM, but you could not disrespect, demean, or insult another person or employee.
 Treating people badly, especially people under your authority, was grounds for dismissal, no matter how long you had been with the company.

-As a result of this element of organizational climate, not only did people compete vigorously to get into IBM in the first place, but once there they were some of the happiest, most productive, and creative people in any company in any industry.
+Because of this, people were motivated to compete just to get into IBM, but once they were in they became some of the happiest, most productive, and creative workers in any company or industry.

-The structure of the work.
-Some work is inherently motivational, requiring creativity, imagination, and high levels of energy.
-Work that involves communicating, negotiating, and interacting with other people in order to gain their cooperation to get the job done quickly and well brings out the best energies of the individual.
+Some work is inherently motivational, requiring creativity, imagination, and elevated levels of energy.
+Work that involves communicating, negotiating, and interacting with other people to gain their cooperation to get the job done quickly and well brings out the best energies of the individual.
 It is exciting and challenging.
 It is usually highly rewarding as well.

 However, an enormous amount of work must be standardized, routinized, and made relatively unexciting in order to be done efficiently and cost effectively.
 It is hard to motivate factory workers who work on a production line all day and whose activities are carefully monitored and regulated to ensure maximum levels of productivity.